pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 #### Deleting the credentials

-We can delete a set of credentials identified by a common key by replacing it with an empty CredentialParams object.
+We can delete a set of credentials identified by a common key by placing a Null/None value as the CredentialParams object in the store method.
 The following example shows how to do this:

 {{< tabsection >}}
   {{< include "./__code22_node.md" >}}